 Surface streets at the transit center are designed to facilitate freeway access and are not comfortable for cyclists or pedestrians.
-Farther from the transit center several streets are good candidates for bicycle routes.
+Farther from the transit center are several streets that are good candidates for bicycle routes.
 To the east of the transit center, a north-east/south-west grid begins and provides good access to downtown Los Angeles.